surlykke/WindowArranger/README.md

 WindowArranger works by transforming the config file into a bash script file containing mostly ```swaymsg``` commands, and then run it.

 In stead of running the generated script you may have `WindowArranger` write it to stdout or a file.
-Use the 'dump' option to do that:
+Use the `dump` option to do that:

 ```
 WindowArranger -dump arrangescript.sh configfile